hw-cookbooks/discovery/readme.md

 Recipe DSL
 ----------

-Recipe DSL versions of the search, all and ipaddress methods areavaialble for the class; using them means you do not need to explicitly pass the node:
+Recipe DSL versions of the search, all and ipaddress methods are avaialble for the class; using them means you do not need to explicitly pass the node:

 * discovery_search